hbx-luv/codetango/README.md

 You can leverage the Ionic CLI for creating pages, components, and services.
 It uses the Angular CLI under the hood for most of the heavy lifting.

 Create a new page:
-`ionic g page "Game Detail"`
+`ionic g page "pages/Game Detail"`

 Create a new component:
-`ionic g component board`
+`ionic g component components/board`

 Create a new service:
-`ionic g service auth`
+`ionic g service services/auth`

 More options through interactive CLI:
 `ionic generate`

 ### Deploy

+First, you'll need to be invited to the firebase cloud console for this project and then login to the cli via `firebase login`.

 You need to run `ionic build` in the root of the project to get the static webapp built for deployment in `www/`.
 At that point you can just `firebase deploy --only hosting` to deploy just that content.
 Here are some aliases in the `package.json` and other quick commands:

-To run any of the following commands, you'll need to be logged into the Firebase CLI:
-`firebase login`

 Deploy everything in one go:
 `npm run deploy`